airbnb/swift/README.md

 # Alternatively you can explicitly list the set of paths and/or SPM targets:
 $ swift package format --paths Sources Tests Package.swift
-$ swift package format --targets AirbnbSwiftFormatTool
+$ swift package format --targets RakuyoSwiftFormatTool

 # The plugin infers your package's minimum Swift version from the `swift-tools-version`
 # in your `Package.swift`, but you can provide a custom value with `--swift-version`: